 Parking at Brandywine Falls

 Brandywine Falls is open daily from dawn to dusk.
 The boardwalk may be closed during icy conditions.
 Brandywine Falls is located at 8176 Brandywine Road in Sagamore Hills Township.

 Hiking the Trail

-The 1.5-mile Brandywine Gorge Trail lets you explore beyond the waterfall.
+The 1.5-mile Brandywine Gorge Loop lets you explore beyond the waterfall.
 It starts near the bed & breakfast and follows the edge of the gorge, eventually taking you down to creek level.
 The trail is worth revisiting in the spring to view vernal pools that temporarily fill with water, attracting breeding salamanders.
-Along the way, there are also views of the creek and the layers of rock it has exposed are also worth the walk.
+Along the way, there are also views of the creek and the layers of rock it has exposed.

-Brandywine Falls is a place to return to time and time again-to watch the changing seasons such as seen in fall colors and spring vernal pools.
+Brandywine Falls is a place to return to time and time again - to enjoy seasonal changes like fall colors and spring vernal pools.
 It is also a place to watch the moods of the waterfall.
 With less water, the bridal-veil pattern becomes more pronounced.
 In winter, ice becomes the attraction.
-Run-off from upstream paved surfaces has increased water flow compared to historic water volumes.
-This is especially true immediately after storms and water can be seen in high volumes as it torrents over the falls.
+Runoff from upstream paved surfaces has increased water flow compared to historic water volumes.
+This is especially true immediately after storms and water can be seen in high volumes as it rushes over the falls.